-Note: Authority cited: Health and Safety Code sections 8015 and 8016.
+Note: Authority cited: Health and Safety Code section 8016 (d)(8).

-§ 29014 Final Commission Determination
+29014 Final Commission Determination

-(a) Within 30 days of receiving the mediator's decision as to all issues that remain unresolved, the parties must notify the Commission they are unable to resolve their dispute through mediation and confirm that they met to consider the mediator's written decision.
-The parties shall not transmit a copy of the mediator's decision, briefs, evidence, or other information shared during mediation to the Commission, nor shall information from the mediator's decision be referenced in the parties' briefs or arguments.
+(a) Within 30 days of If, after receiving the mediator's advisory decision as and meeting to all issuesdiscuss that remain unresolveddecision, the parties cannot resolve the matter, the parties must notify the Commission they are within 45 days of receiving the mediator's advisory decision that they met to consider the mediator's advisory decision but remain unable to resolve their dispute through mediation and confirm that they met to consider the mediator's written decision.
+The parties shall not transmit a copy of the mediator's advisory decision, briefs, evidence, or other information shared during meditation to the Commission, nor shall information from the mediator's decision be referenced in the parties' briefs or arguments.